-As Trump renews attacks on congresswomen, House moves toward condemnation vote
+As Trump again attacks minority congresswomen, House moves towards condemnation vote

-WASHINGTON (Reuters) - A resolution condemning President Donald Trump’s racially charged attacks on four Democratic lawmakers was headed for a vote in the U.S. House of Representatives on Tuesday, with Trump pressuring his fellow Republicans to oppose it.
+WASHINGTON (Reuters) - A resolution condemning President Donald Trump’s racially charged attacks on four Democratic congresswomen was headed for a vote in the U.S. House of Representatives on Tuesday, with Trump pressuring his fellow Republicans to oppose it.

 The measure, which would be symbolic and have no force of law, was expected to pass since Democrats have a majority in the House, with any Republican support for the resolution signaling that Trump’s attacks had crossed a line.

+“This is, I hope, one where we will get Republican support.
+If they can’t support condemning the words of the president, well, that’s a message in and of itself,” Democratic House Speaker Nancy Pelosi told party colleagues in a closed caucus meeting on Tuesday, according to an aide who was present.

+“These are our sisters,” Pelosi said of the four lawmakers targeted by Trump.
+All four are minority women on the Democrats’ progressive wing and in their first terms in Congress.

-Trump triggered the latest controversy during the weekend by tweeting that the four lawmakers - all minority women from the Democratic Party’s progressive wing and in their first term in Congress - should “go back” where they came from.
-All four are U.S. citizens and three of them born in the United States.
+Trump triggered the controversy during the weekend by tweeting that the four should “go back” where they came from.
+All four are U.S. citizens; three were born in the United States.

 On Tuesday morning, Trump tweeted: “Those Tweets were NOT Racist.
 I don’t have a Racist bone in my body!
 The so-called vote to be taken is a Democrat con game.
 Republicans should not show ‘weakness’ and fall into their trap.”

-Trump did not name the congresswomen in his initial tweets but he singled some of them out in remarks at a White House event on Monday that was intended to highlight the U.S. economy, but instead focused on his widely derided rhetoric.
+Trump did not name the congresswomen in his initial tweets but he singled out some of them in remarks at a White House event on Monday that was intended to highlight the U.S. economy, but instead focused on his widely derided rhetoric.

 The lawmakers - Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Ayanna Pressley of Massachusetts and Rashida Tlaib of Michigan - have been critical of Trump, as well as of the current Democratic leaders of the House, straining party unity in that chamber.

-A vote was expected later on Tuesday on the resolution condemning Trump’s remarks, with House Speaker Nancy Pelosi trying to manage demands from some House Democrats for a tougher resolution to censure him.
+A final vote on the resolution condemning Trump’s remarks was expected on Tuesday evening with Pelosi trying to manage demands from some House Democrats for a tougher resolution to censure him.

 The censure can be invoked against members of Congress or other government officials.
 It is rarely used by Congress against a president and normally requires the person being censured to stand in the House for a public reprimand.